RuisSoftware/Pi-Hole-Stress-Test/readme.md

 MIT License

 ### Support and Contact
 For support, please open an issue on the GitHub page.
-For direct inquiries, please contact [Your Contact Information].

 ### Acknowledgements
 - The Pi-hole project: https://pi-hole.net